01-edu/public/subjects/mobile-dev/chess/resources/README.md

 websocat ws://localhost:8080/rooms
 ```

-After successful connection, client (e.g. player) needs to wait for response from the server.
+After two successful connections, the clients (e.g. player) will receive a response from the server.
 The response will be of the following type:

 ```